 We also have a wide array of talented and experienced adjunct professors that help us round out our curricular offerings.

 Tomas Gomez-Arostegui teaches international intellectual property, trademarks, and copyright history.
-Prior to joining the faculty at Lewis & Clark in 2006, he was a Visiting Researcher and Lecturer at the Norwegian Research Center for Computers and Law at the University of Oslo, where he still holds an appointment as Supervisor of Examiners.
+Prior to joining the faculty at Lewis & Clark in 2006, he was a Visiting Researcher and Lecturer at the Norwegian Research Center for Computers and Law at the University of Oslo.
 Tomas’s scholarship interests lie primarily in the history of intellectual property and in the remedies awarded in intellectual property cases.